South Africa: Multiculturalism and Human Rights

 - View the 2014 Overview Brochure (PDF, 2MB)

 - View the 2014 Semester Catalog (PDF, 8MB)

 - View the 2014 Summer Catalog (PDF, 1MB)

 - US State Department "Students Abroad"

 Stewart Chirova, Academic Director

-Stewart Chirova, a Zimbabwe national, received a B.S. in agriculture from the University of Zimbabwe and a M.S. and M.P.S. in horticulture and environmental management from Cornell University.
-Stewart recently completed a graduate diploma in business administration with De Mont Fort University, U.K. He has worked as a research associate at the University of Zimbabwe and Cornell University.
+Stewart Chirova, a Zimbabwe national, received a BS in agriculture from the University of Zimbabwe, an MS and MPS in horticulture and environmental management from Cornell University, and a graduate diploma in business administration at De Mont Fort University in the UK.
+He has worked as a research associate at the University of Zimbabwe and at Cornell University.
 His research efforts were focused on sustainable agriculture, integrated pest management, watershed management, and geographic information systems.
 He has also taught courses for the Ministry of Education in Zimbabwe and served as a coordinator in the International Students and Scholars program office at Cornell University.
 Stewart served as the academic director of SIT’s program in Botswana from fall 2001 through spring 2010.
+Stewart has directed the South Africa: Multiculturalism and Human Rights program since fall 2010.
 In addition to his role as academic director, he served as a member and later chair of the Program Affairs Committee on the SIT Study Abroad Governance Council (2007 until 2009).